SmartLoan/southern-aries-vcr/README.md

 This is a fork from: https://github.com/bcgov/aries-vcr
+We are going to use this as templete to build up an Aries VCR for a University where database of students admission can be verified digitally.

 ![Hyperledger Aries VCR](/docs/assets/aries-vcr-logo.jpg)